korara78/github-cards/README.md

 This app is published on https://korara78.github.io/github-cards/

+If github-pages is down check app on code pen https://codepen.io/kevin-orara/full/BaRvzmg

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).